-Would you like to forecast the future of the financial market?
-Choose the MSc in Quantitative Finance if you’re fascinated by the inner workings of finance, even if you don’t have a background in finance.
+Would you like to learn about forecasting returns or financial prices?
+Choose the MSc in Quantitative Finance if you are fascinated by quantitative aspects of financial markets, even if you don’t have a background in finance.

 The Quantitative Finance programme at Bayes Business School offered an equal blend of the theoretical and the practical part, which was the right balance for me to fuel my knowledge.
 The MSc has provided me with a critical understanding of the world of Quantitative Finance and aided me to develop my technical and soft skills, such as identifying, forecasting and managing risk and discovering the importance and the thought-provoking nature of the financial industry.